 Some of the talcum powder brands from the past that were found to contain asbestos are:

 There has been enough evidence revealed over the years that Johnson & Johnson and other companies that produce talcum powder products were aware that some of their products contained small amounts of asbestos.
 It is well established that the inhalation of asbestos fibers can cause mesothelioma in some consumers.

-If you have been diagnosed with mesothelioma and were a user of Johnson & Johnson Baby Powder or similar products from another company, it is smart to talk to a mesothelioma attorney today.
-If the evidence can be established between your use of baby powder and your mesothelioma, you could be entitled to compensation.
+If you have been diagnosed with mesothelioma and were a user of Johnson & Johnson Baby Powder or similar products from another company, it is smart to talk to a mesothelioma attorney today and check the statute of limitations involved with a potential lawsuit.
+Time is running out.
+If the evidence can be established between your use of baby powder and your mesothelioma, you could be entitled to significant compensation.